Skip to main content

 console.log(obj.divisible(2)); // TypeError: Cannot read properties of undefined (reading 'push')

-The above code, even though it looks perfectly fine, will not work.
-The reason?
-The function passed as a callback to the map() method will be attached to the global scope, therefore the value of this will be the global oboject, in our case, window.
-We can verify this by adding a console.log(this) just before the if statement.
+The above looks perfectly fine but won’t work.
+The function passed as a callback to map() gets attached to the global scope, so this points to the global object (in a browser, window).
+You can verify this by adding console.log(this) just before the if statement.

-The solution is to bind the value of this to the callback block.
+The fix: bind this to the callback block.

 Please note that ES2015 has introduced arrow functions (=>) and using that will also fix the problem at hand.